vaceksimon/keycloak-fedcm/README.md

 2. Start the stopped container again
    - `docker start -ia client-app`

-Once testing is done remove the container and the image:
+Once testing is done, remove the container and the image:
 1. Remove the container
    - `docker rm client-app`
 2. Remove the image